mckinsey/causalnex/docs/source/04_user_guide/04_user_guide.md

 probability of that variable given its parents.
 In the case, when the random variable has no parents it simply represents \\(P(\text{variable}) \\) i.e. the probability of that variable.

-Even though we are interested in the joint distribution of the variables in the graph, Bayes' rule requires to only specify the conditional distributions of each variable given its parents.
+Even though we are interested in the joint distribution of the variables in the graph, Bayes' rule requires us to only specify the conditional distributions of each variable given its parents.

-> The links between variables in BNs encode dependency not necessarily causality.
-In this package we are mostly interested in the case where BNs are causal.
-Hence, the edge between nodes should be seen as *cause -> effect* relationship.
+> The links between variables in Bayesian Networks encode dependency but not necessarily causality.
+In this package we are mostly interested in the case where Bayesian Networks are causal.
+Hence, the edge between nodes should be seen as a *cause -> effect* relationship.

 Let's consider an example of a simple Bayesian network shown in figure below.
 It shows how the actions of customer relationship managers (emails sent and meetings held) affect the bank's income.